MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/eslz-security-governance-and-compliance.md

 ### Security control governance

 One of the key benefits of a security control framework is its incorporation of governance and controls auditing.
-In addition to Azure Policy, this includes [Azure Security Center](/azure/security-center/security-center-intro) and its [secure score](/azure/security-center/security-center-secure-score) and compliance dashboard features.
+In addition to Azure Policy, Azure security control governance includes [Azure Security Center](/azure/security-center/security-center-intro) and its [secure score](/azure/security-center/security-center-secure-score) and compliance dashboard features.
 Compliance, at its core, is all about governance observability.
 The following image shows a sample compliance dashboard:

 :::image type="content" source="./media/enterprise-control-plane-governance.png" alt-text="Diagram showing Azure security control governance." border="false":::